Education

 Identify operational savings

 There are two ways to increase cash flow: 1) increase income and 2) reduce costs.
-Multifamily owners will want to look explore various cost-cutting measures such as implementing a RUBS system that bills tenants for their pro rata share of the utilities.
-Another strategy is to really evaluate your property management, whether this is handled in-house or via a third party.
+Multifamily owners will want to look explore various cost cutting measures such as implementing a RUBS system that bills tenants for their pro rata share of the utilities.
+Another strategy is to really evaluate your property management whether handled in house or via a third party.
 Consider your management team’s performance against common industry KPIs, such as rents, vacancy rates, repair and maintenance costs, the average cost to re-lease a unit, how long it takes to make a unit “rent ready”, and more.

 Explore permits or zoning changes that enhance the property’s value

-Even if the owner does not ultimately build that second building, the simple fact that they have the permits in hand to do so automatically increases the value of that property.
+If the owner does not ultimately build that second building, the simple fact that they have the permits in hand to do so automatically increases the value of that property.
 As market conditions change, the owner could sell that entitled lot to someone looking to construct a new building for that use.
-Pre-entitled land is considered valuable to buyers as it takes the permitting risk out of the equation, as permitting can be a long, expensive and uncertain process in many communities.
+Pre-entitled land is considered valuable to buyers as it takes the permitting risk out of the equation.
+Permitting can be a long, expensive and uncertain process in many communities.

 Federal policies benefit the multifamily industry